 Trade Waste at Household Waste Recycling Centres

-From Oct 2012 all 11 Household Waste Recycling Centres now accept commercial waste at a charge.
-The scheme is specifically targeted at small businesses and travelling tradesmen who may not have the resource or the volume of waste to justify a commercial collection.
-The trade waste will now be accepted within the household waste containers.
-Materials that are not accepted through the household service will also not be accepted from trade customers as for household customers.
+All 11 Household Waste Recycling Centres accept commercial waste at a charge.
+The scheme is specifically targeted at small businesses who may not have the volume of waste to justify a collection.
+All of the same materials are accepted/not accepted from trade customers as for household customers.
 See price guide and what you need to do before arriving at the recycling centre.

 Legal requirements for businesses/Duty of Care